-If you are interested in a bespoke piece of glass I am very happy to have an informal chat so that you can get an idea of what your idea might cost.
+If you are interested in a bespoke piece of glass I am happy to have an informal chat so that you can get an idea of what it might entail.
 Please feel free to call or email me (see my contacts page for details).

 1. Initial ideas

-You might already have some ideas in mind for a commissioned piece of work or you might prefer it for me to make some suggestions.
-Although most artists like to have a degree of creative flexibility, I like to work with my clients to come up with some initial ideas, timescales and costs.
-It is also important to establish if there are any limiting parameters – for example you might have certain colour preferences or size restrictions etc. I prefer to have a face to face meeting but it is always possible to do this over the phone.
+You may already have some ideas in mind for a commissioned piece.
+Although most artists like to have a degree of creative flexibility, I prefer to work with my clients to come up with some initial ideas, timescales and costs.
+At this point it is also important to establish if there are any limiting parameters – for example you might have certain colour preferences or size restrictions etc. I prefer to have a face to face meeting but it is always possible to do this by phone.

 2. Working up ideas

-Once we have had an initial discussion I will work up some design options based on our conversation; design, colour, size, timescale as well as the estimated cost will be taken into account at this stage.
+After the initial discussion I will work up some design options based on our conversation; design, colour, size, timescale as well as an estimated cost will all be taken into account.

 3. Refining and deciding